 Your Tour manager will contact you after you arrive at your Hotel.
 Passengers who have not purchased arrival transfers from Kondor Path Tours should proceed directly to the Hotel for check-in.
 What can find the details of the Hotel in your documents?

 Independent Activities – Kondor Path Tours itineraries may contain suggestions for activities for your leisure time; these suggestions do not constitute a recommendation or an endorsement of any specific service provider.
 Who should decide to participate in any such activities independently with due consideration?
 Kondor Path Tours is not responsible for any activities not expressly included in its programs.
-Caution should do exercise when selecting certain activities that may require physical strength, coordination, or exertion.
+Caution should exercise when selecting certain activities requiring physical strength, coordination, or exertion.

-We suggest getting a small amount of Peruvian currency, Nuevo Soles, before leaving the U.S. or other countries.
-It is a good idea to carry a chart with you to help you convert U.S. dollars to the local currency.
+We suggest getting a small Peruvian currency, Nuevo Soles, before leaving the U.S. or other countries.
+It is good to carry a chart to help you convert U.S. dollars to the local currency.
 It’s also a good idea not to bring too much money.
-Peru has many ATMs that accept most U.S. ATM cards, but be sure you know your ATM password in numbers-the keypads on foreign ATMs doesn’t always have letters.
+Peru has many ATMs that accept most U.S. ATM cards, but be sure you know your ATM password in numbers-the.
+Keypads on foreign ATMs don’t always have letters.
 ATMs will dispense cash in local currency and US$.
-Check with respective consulates to learn current currency allowances and requirements; use your credit card whenever possible.
-Should you decide to carry cash or travelers’ checks, exchange them at banks where the rate is more favorable than at Hotels?
-Please note that many Banks and most Vendors will not accept or exchange S/100 200 bills of soles.
+Check with respective consulates to learn current currency allowances and requirements; use your credit card.
+Should you carry cash or travelers’ checks and exchange them at banks where the rate is more favorable than at Hotels?
+Many banks and vendors will not accept or exchange S/100 200 bills of soles.
 We suggest carrying S/20 bills in Soles or smaller.
 For gratuities, you can use US$5.00 and up.

-Most people enjoy bringing home at least one Andean souvenir from Peru visit.
-However, some find any amount of shopping to be too much while others never find enough opportunities.
-We have built into our Escorted itineraries a few shopping stops at recommended spots.
+Most people enjoy bringing home at least one Andean souvenir from a Peru visit.
+However, some find any amount of shopping to be too much, while others never find enough opportunities.
+We have built a few shopping stops at recommended spots into our Escorted itineraries.
 These stops do design to enhance your experience by allowing you to see first-hand quality locally-crafted merchandise that you may not be able to find alone.
-Shops do check to ensure the quality and authenticity of the products they offer, and we limit guides from visiting other locations.
-In some cases, we plan these stops to provide an opportunity to use clean bathrooms and to stretch your legs.
+Shops check to ensure the quality and authenticity of their products, and we limit guides from visiting other locations.
+Sometimes, we plan these stops to allow you to use clean bathrooms and stretch your legs.
 While shopping independently, we advise you to exercise care and common sense when making any purchase.
-Always get a formal receipt and remember that; just like in this country, if a deal seems too good to be true, it probably is!
+Always get a formal receipt and remember that, just like in this country, if a deal seems too good to be true, it probably is!
 About Tax-Free Shopping

 Tax-Free Shopping (TFS) allows shoppers to reclaim the VAT (Value-Added Tax) or GST (Goods and Services Tax) they have paid on their shopping in Peru.